HandBrake/HandBrake-docs/source/en/latest/workflow/adjust-quality.markdown

 - RF 18-22 for 480p/576p Standard Definition[^SD]
 - RF 19-23 for 720p High Definition[^720p]
 - RF 20-24 for 1080p Full High Definition[^1080p]
+- RF 22-28 for 2160p 4K Ultra High Definition[^2160p]

 Raising quality minus 1-2 RF may produce better results when encoding animated `Sources` (anime, cartoons).
 Lower quality settings may be used to produce smaller files.
 Drastically lower settings may show significant loss of detail.

-Using higher than recommended quality settings (exceeding RF 18 or RF 16 for animation) can lead to *extremely large files* that may not be compatible with your devices.
+Using higher than recommended quality settings can lead to *extremely large files* that may not be compatible with your devices.
 When in doubt, stick to the recommended range or use the default setting for the `Preset` you selected.

 ## Display size and viewing distance